carbon-design-system/carbon-preprocess-svelte/README.md

 ### `optimizeCss`

-`optimizeCss` is a Vite plugin (Rollup-compatible) that removes unused Carbon styles.
+`optimizeCss` is a Vite plugin that removes unused Carbon styles.
 This is designed to optimize pre-compiled CSS StyleSheets from `carbon-components-svelte`.
-At build time, it will remove unused Carbon class selectors from the CSS bundle.
+At build time, it will remove unused Carbon class selectors (e.g., `.bx--btn`) from the CSS bundle.

+The plugin is compatible with Rollup ([Vite](https://vitejs.dev/guide/api-plugin) extends the Rollup plugin API).

 ```sh
 $ vite build